djangocon/djangocon-us-docs/docs/program/timeline.md

 - Plan the Call for Proposals.
 Draft the text, review it with other team members
 - Make list of groups and people to contact to encourage them to submit
-- Decide on deadlines and coordinate those with Financial Aid
+- Decide on deadlines and coordinate those with Opportunity Grants
 - Decide on number of tracks and talks
 - Decide on review criteria